 In our travels, we've never had a bad experience with privately owned shops.
 In fact, we've always been impressed with the service and the cost.

 Although we've had similar experiences in small shops around the country, our transmission repair at Herman's Automatic Transmission in Tucson deserves special mention.
-The customer service we experienced was so far beyond the ordinary, that even 2 years later, we want to give Herman and Rick a special recommendation.
+The customer service we experienced was so far beyond the ordinary that we're still giving out Herman and Rick's phone number with our recommendation years later.

 In a privately owned shop, you're apt to be dealing directly with the owner.
-He can make decisions that paid staff in other larger operations can't make, such as not charging you the full shop time, or allowing you to purchase the part directly from the auto parts store, rather than through the shop which often includes a mark-up in price.
+They can make decisions that hourly staff in larger operations can't make, such as not charging you the full shop time, or allowing you to purchase the part directly from the auto parts store rather than through the shop, which usually includes a mark-up in price.

 The only negative RV repairs experience we've ever had on our travels was with a dealership.
 And I doubt this is the first time you've ever heard that said!

-Of course, if your repair is on a newer vehicle and falls under warranty, you'll need to seek out the dealership for the repair.
+Of course, if your repair is on a newer vehicle and covered under warranty, you'll need to seek out the dealership for the repair.

 In case of a major repair, you may need to seek out a motel and rent a vehicle until you can get back on the road.